The #1 Resource for MLM Legal Assistance

 III.
 Business Opportunity Statutes

-Most states have enacted “business opportunity” statutes.
+Just over half of the states have enacted “business opportunity” (aka “seller-assisted marketing plan”) statutes.
 To the vast majority of the population, the term “business opportunity” is an amorphous phrase that relates to any commercial opportunity or business venture.
-To regulators, however, it has a precise statutory meaning and is yet another component of most states’ consumer protection programs.
+To regulators, however, it has a precise statutory meaning and is yet another component of many states’ consumer protection programs.

-It is important to note that business opportunity statutes are concerned only with the initial investments that are required to become a distributor.
+Itis important to note that business opportunity statutes are concerned only with the initial investments that are required to become a distributor.
 Under various statutory schemes, these costs often extend beyond those initially needed to “acquire the opportunity.”
-Again, the states and F.T.C. differ on what constitutes an “initial investment.”
-The F.T.C. and majority rule is that any required purchases within the first six months of joining a program comprise part of the initial investment.
-Other states specify that the “initial investment” extends for the duration of the term of the contract governing the parties’ relationship.
+Among the states with business opportunity laws, there is some difference as to what constitutes an “initial investment.”
+In about half of the business opportunity regulating states, all required purchases or payments within the first six months of joining a program comprise the “initial” investment or payment.
+Other states specify that the “initial” investment or payment extends for the first year of the relationship.
 Still others fail to define the term altogether.
 Other states vary the exemption slightly by mandating that the required sale be not only below the threshold, but also “at cost.”
-For example, under Indiana’s business opportunity statute, a business opportunity excludes only “not-for-profit sale of sales demonstration equipment, materials, or samples for a total price of five hundred dollars ($500) or less.”(20)

 Return to Top of Page